wighawag/loot-for-everyone/README.md

 <br/><br/>

 `pnpm dev`
 This assume external service run.
 It will spawn a web server, watch/build the common library, the web app, the contracts.
-It will also seed the contracts with some data.
 <br/><br/>

 `pnpm start`
 It will spawn everything needed to get started, external services, a web server, watch/build the common library, the web app, the contracts.
-It will also seed the contracts with some data.
 <br/><br/>

 # env variables required for full deployment